 As it's used so frequently, exposure compensation has been made into a dual-purpose dial.
 Compensation up ±3 stops in 1/3 steps is possible even with the camera to your eye thanks to the dial's knurled shape.
 But if the C position is selected, exposure compensation of up to ±5 stops is possible using the front command dial.

-For example: 1/2s, 1/4s and 1/8s are all fractions of a second with 1/2s being the longest exposure time, 1/4s half of that and 1/8s another half etc. and ISO dials have now been combined into one dial, which is reminiscent of those found on old film cameras.
+The shutter speed and ISO dials have now been combined into one dial, which is reminiscent of those found on old film cameras.
 Changing the ISO is done by lifting the outer portion of the dial.
 Now all exposure settings can be performed with dials.

 The FUJIFILM X-Pro2 features a new front command dial.
 It is used to set intermediate shutter speeds that are not available on the shutter speed dial when shooting in Manual or Shutter Speed Priority modes.
 It's also used to shift programmed exposure combinations when shooting in Program mode.